Working with a winning PPC agency can help increase your search results visibility, boost your ROI, and more.

 Even if it looks good on paper, if you don’t share similar values, the teams may not mesh and work well together, which can affect productivity.
 You want a firm that is motivated and passionate about what they do and takes pride in the quality of work they provide.

-7. Research the agencies and ask for proof points
+7. Research the PPC agencies and ask for proof points

 Any PPC agency will work to put their best face forward when meeting with you.
-But it’s up to you to do your own independent research to see what kind of reputation the agency has online.
-Check out review sites and see what other customers have to say (though take reviews with a grain of salt, since you don’t know the full story behind each client experience).
+However, doing your own research before the meeting can save you time.
+Aim to get an idea of their online reputation.
+Check out review sites to read what other customers have to say.
+(Just remember to take reviews with a grain of salt, since you don’t know the full story behind each client experience).